katerinanavab/webdocs/docs/ref/codecollab.md

 - [ ] At least one (1) of your comments must be a direct reply on another classmate's post.
   > * Save this part for later in the week.

-See the below section for more detailed guidelines for what qualifies as a "valid" or "acceptable" comment.

 ### Guidelines & Tips